WiliTheSParrow/UdemyCourse_Natours/Readme.md

 ## General info
 🌳 Natours: a single-page webpage for a fictional travel agency to practice advanced SASS features and media queries.
 Udemy course: Advanced CSS and Sass: Flexbox, Grid, Animations and More!
+This site was built by <a href="https://www.linkedin.com/in/wjulia91/">Julia Wilhelm</a> for Jonas Schmedtmann's online course <a href="https://www.udemy.com/course/advanced-css-and-sass/?couponCode=LAUNCHSITE4">ADVANCED CSS AND SASS</a>.
+Copyright © by Jonas Schmedtmann.
+You are allowed to use this webpage for both personal and commercial use, but NOT to claim it as your own design.
+A credit to the original author, Jonas Schmedtmann, is of course highly appreciated!

 ## Technologies
 * HTML